15 Best Things to Do in Jervis Bay

 White Sands Walk

-An excellent way to experience the beauty of the many white sandy beaches along Jervis Bay’s coast is by doing the 2.5 km White Sands Walk.
+A fantastic way to take in the stunning white sandy beaches along Jervis Bay’s coastline is by completing the 2.5 km White Sands Walk.

-This family-friendly walking trail starts at the Vincentia Sailing Club at Plantation Point and ends at Chinamans Beach, just north of Hyams Beach.
+This family-friendly trail begins at the Vincentia Sailing Club at Plantation Point and winds its way to Chinamans Beach, just north of Hyams Beach.

-The walk passes Nelson Beach, Blenheim Beach, Greenfield Beach, and Chinamans Beach, with plenty of opportunities to go for a swim if the weather is nice.
+The walk takes you past Nelson Beach, Blenheim Beach, Greenfield Beach, and Chinamans Beach, offering plenty of opportunities for a refreshing swim if the weather is on your side.

-Each beach you will see on this walk has that bright white sand and beautifully clear turquoise water.
-Most of the walk is on a well-maintained path just behind the beaches.
+Each beach along the trail features bright white sand and crystal-clear turquoise water.
+Most of the path is well-maintained and runs just behind the beaches, making it an easy and enjoyable stroll.

 8. Hyams Beach